 - 1. R.SecretKey (from [1]): secret keys used in symmetric cryptographic functions and private keys used in asymmetric cryptographic functions, managed and used by the TOE in support of the cryptographic services that it offers.
 This includes user keys, owned and used by specific users, and support keys used in the implementation and operation of the TOE.
 The asset also includes copies of such keys made for external storage and/or backup purposes.
-The confidentiality and integrity of these keys must be protected. - 2.
-R.SigningKeyID: The signing key is the private key of an asymmetric key pair used to create a digital signature.
+The confidentiality and integrity of these keys must be protected. - R.SigningKeyID (from [2]) : The signing key is the private key of an asymmetric key pair used to create a digital signature under the signer's sole control.
 The signing key can only be used by the Cryptographic Module.
 The TOE uses the asset R.SigningKeyID, which identifies a signing key in the Cryptographic Module.
 The binding of the R.SigningKeyID with R.Signer shall be protected in integrity.

-- The integrity and confidentiality of the signing key and the link between the R.SigningKeyID and the signing key is the responsibility of the Cryptographic Module.
-The TOE shall ensure that only the signer can use the signing key. - The Signing key is a subclass of SecretKey as defined in [1]. - R.AuthorisationData: is data used by the TOE to activate a signing key in the Cryptographic Module.
+- From [2]: The integrity and confidentiality of the signing key and the link between the R.SigningKeyID and the signing key is the responsibility of the Cryptographic Module.
+The TOE shall ensure that only the signer can use the signing key under his sole control.
+This note is satisfied by the TOE. - The Signing key as defined in [2] is a subclass of SecretKey as defined in [1]. - 3.
+R.AuthorisationData (from [2]) : is data used by the TOE to activate a signing key in the Cryptographic Module.
 The signing key is identified by R.SigningKeyID.
 It shall be protected in integrity and confidentiality.

-• The R.AuthorisationData is used by the Cryptographic Module to activate a signing key.
+• From [2]: The R.AuthorisationData is used by the Cryptographic Module to activate a signing key.
 The data may be an asset of the TOE or derived by the TOE from the SAD.

-In both cases, the TOE must verify the SAD before the R.AuthorisationData is used to activate the signing key in the Cryptographic Module.
+In both cases, the TOE must verify the SAD before the R.AuthorisationData is used to activate the signing key in the Cryptographic Module - This note is satisfied by the TOE.

-• If the TOE derives the R.AuthorisationData from SAD then this data may not be held by the TOE
+• From [2]: If the TOE derives the R.AuthorisationData from SAD then this data may not be held by the TOE

+- This note is satisfied by the TOE.
 The authorisation data is not held by the TOE and derived from the SAD after a proper SAD validation.